SupremeCommanderMaps/SurvivalVersus/README.md

 You can find the latest version of the map on the [Final Rush Pro 5 GitHub project][GitHub], which is also the place where you can file issues, post feature request, and submit patches.

+### Running the tests

+Some of the code that does not bind to FA(F) directly is tested using the [Busted unit testing framework][Busted].
+To run the tests on Linux, execute `busted` in the project root directory.
+To run them on Windows, well, I don't know how to work with Windows.

 ## Authors

 The authors of the original map are Commander-Chronicles, TV-Nobby and Diegobah.
 Fixes where later